lucaminudel/crisp-dna/_docs/bun-protocol.md

 A bun is born when someone asks you for something and you decide that "hey, this is a bun".
 Typically through email, but sometimes a phone call or a conference mingle.

 **A bun always has an owner** - the person who received the bun.
 Or more specifically, the person responsible for the communication channel through which the bun appeared.
-For example, you are of course responsible for any emails sent directly to you, while the [office team](office-team.html) is responsible for requests to info@crisp.se, etc.
+For example, you are of course responsible for any emails sent directly to you, while everyone is responsible for requests to info@crisp.se, etc.

 **When you have a bun, you are responsible for taking care of it before it gets too dry!** Preferably within 1 working day, definitely within 2.